Soil Health Glossary

 Soil quality / health indicator

-Vitivinicultural “Terroir” is a concept which refers to an area in which collective knowledge of the interactions between the identifiable physical and biological environment and applied vitivinicultural practices develops, providing distinctive characteristics for the products originating from this area.
-“Terroir” includes specific soil, topography, climate, landscape characteristics and biodiversity features.
+Vitivinicultural “Terroir” is a concept that refers to an area in which collective knowledge of the interactions between the identifiable physical and biological environment and applied vitivinicultural practices develops.
+Vitivinicultural practices provide distinctive characteristics for the products originating from this area.
+“Terroir” includes specific soil, topography, climate, landscape characteristics, and biodiversity features.
 (15)

 (2) NRCS - USDA